 I add this to the “tours” list because going to a Colombian Futbol match is like a tour & real look into Colombian culture.
 The passion these fans express is a cultural display of the pride they have for the things of importance.
 Many hostels offer packages of tickets & drinks with other hostels & I recommend checking this off your list this way.
 Sitting in the Sur section or Norte will take your Colombian experience to the next level with constant cheering, dancing, jumping, yelling, crying, laughing & whatever verb you can add to the list.
 Vamos!
 If you’re lucky, Atlético Nacional will be in town and you will see the city come to life.

 Exotic fruits tour – Do you choose destinations based on foods?
 This tour will dive into the fruits of Colombia & explain the process of seed to market of what you’re about to consume.
 Done by the same company as the Free City tours, these guys know what they are talking about.

 Pablo Escobar – A primary reason many travelers end up in Colombia.
 This tour will take you around Colombia to many of the important spots that were involved with Pablo.
 It’s an interesting look at his life especially in his barrio and some of the old artifacts that remain.

 Urban Coffee tour – Don’twant to spend a day out in the coffee fields or pay the exorbitant price to do so?
 Stay local & much cheaper but still learn about the coffee of the region & the importance it plays in Colombian culture.
 I have yet to do this but badly want to.

-Interested In more activities or need to plan your 4 day trip?
-Follow my 4 day guide to maximize your time here:
+Interested In more activities or need additional ideas to plan your 4 day trip?
+Follow my 4 day guide to maximize your time in this chaotic city: